You are hereHow to Grow with Organic Super Soil: Just Add Water! (plus super soil recipe)

 Pros of Super Soil

-Better Taste, Smell, Smoothness - Many growers believe that growing cannabis in super soil enhances taste and smell compared to other growing methods, while producing some of the smoothest buds without any hint of "harshness" from chemicals or over-fertilization
+Better Taste, Smell, Smoothness - Many growers believe that growing cannabis in super soil enhances taste and smell compared to other growing methods, while producing smooth buds with less of a chance of "harshness" from over-fertilization

 Great for Indoors and Outdoors - Super soil is a versatile growing medium that can be used to grow thriving cannabis plants almost anywhere